storydocker/storydocker/package/storybook-setup/README.md

 The Storybook dependencies are added as `dependencies` instead of the typical `devDependencies`.
 If you install this package, NPM will also install the Storybook dependencies for your project.

-This is a multi-framework setup, but the JS framework dependencies are installed as `devDependencies` - so those will not conflict with your project deps.
+This is a multi-framework setup, but any JS framework-specific dependencies are installed as `devDependencies` - so those will not conflict with your project deps.

 ## StoryDocker CLI